Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Unlike Western cartoons, Japanese anime often shows mature content on-screen.
 It ranges from blood, gore, and everything that will rival a B-movie.
 This is not exactly a bad thing as a series can add color to its already colorful and dreamy world.
-The content did shock me at some point.
+But the content did shock me at some point.
 The anime of my childhood started with shows like World Masterpiece Theater.
-The bloody slugfests of Dragonball Z gave me a jolt.
+Meanwhile, the bloody slugfests of Dragonball Z gave me a jolt.

 1. Shinji and Asuka’s Hospital Scene (The End of Evangelion)